ciro-greco/AI-engineering-columbia-university-IEOR4574E001-WIP-/00-assignments/homework_1.md

 ### Goal

 Demonstrate how decoding parameters (temperature, top-k, top-p) affect diversity, repetition, and structure.
-Then improve reliability with a schema-constrained prompt.
+Then, improve reliability with a schema-constrained prompt.

 ### Model